hanley2d/artViewer/README.md

 <img align="left" style="float:left;margin-right: 25px" src="./assets/gifs/browse.gif" width="25%">

 #### Browse Art Categories
 Users who aren't certain what to search can also browse certain collections by category.
+There are only a few categories for now but more can be added with ease.

 <br clear="left"/>
 <br />